-Have your Personal Guarantee and Certificate drafted by a Good Lawyer, just for you.
+Have your Personal Guarantee and Acknowledgement Certificate notarized by a Good Lawyer.

 $150 (+ tax)

 Some financial lenders require a Personal Guarantee and a Guarantees Acknowledgment Act Certificate (or other form of witness) to protect them and expand their options for collection.
 A common example would be a founder personally guaranteeing a loan made to their business corporation.

 The Certificate (or other form of witness) must be produced by a lawyer to accompany the signed Personal Guarantee.
 This means having a lawyer review the guarantee with the guarantor to ensure their understanding, then having the lawyer witness the signing of the document, which can now be done over a video call.